thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

    on) fits in this category.
    - by corrupting, I do not necessarily mean that it tends the user towards evil, I mean that it tends to change (corrupt) the nature of the user.
+   - This corruption is *caused* not necessarily by the magic itself, but because angels regularly act to ensure that magical rules they themselves have created are followed.
+See [Appendix F] and [Appendix G].
    - magic where the required emotion closely aligns with one or more of the seven deadly sins tends to corrupt the user more severely and more rapidly (both) than magic where the required emotion is either neutral or closely